|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 12: Mt Ucka Panorama, Moscenice village and Oilmills

-After breakfast (weather permitting), we drive up to the peak of the coastal range of the Istria peninsula, called Mt.
+This morning (weather permitting) we drive up to the peak of the coastal range of the Istria peninsula, called Mt.
 Ucka (1400 m).
 Here we enjoy magnificent views over the whole of Istria, the Bay of Trieste, the Julian Alps, and the Adriatic Islands including Dugi Otok.
-You can see all the major towns of the area of which we visit tomorow.
+You can see all the major towns of the area of which we visit tomorrow.
 On a clear day it is also possible to see Venice.

 Day 13: Istria Peninsula: Pula, Rovinj, Porec